open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 - **macOS**: `brew install git`
 - **Windows with WSL - Debian app**: `sudo apt-get update && sudo apt-get install git`
 - **Windows** (if you are unable to install WSL 2 earlier): `choco install git.install`
-  - This will install **Git Bash**, which you can find in your Windows Start menu. **From now on, run commands in Git Bash whenever possible.**
+  - This will install **Git Bash**, which you can find in your Windows Start menu. **From now on, run commands in Git Bash whenever appropriate and possible.**

 For detailed instructions or alternative installation method, please go to [**Git - Downloads**](https://git-scm.com/downloads) and select your operating system.